What if instead of asking, “What’s wrong with my child?” We asked, “What’s going on with my child?”

 Are my needs being met?

 If the answer to these questions is “no” then the child’s brain adapts to their environment.
 Their brainstem grows larger and they become more reactive to stress, which results in an uptick in protective responses such as fight, flight, freeze, and fawn.
-Because their environment communicates that they are unsafe, and they have a mission to survive, they will go into high alert, constantly detecting threats and reacting to them.
+Because their environment communicates that they are unsafe, and they have a mission to survive, they will go on high alert, constantly detecting threats and reacting to them.

 If the answer to these questions is “yes” then the child’s brain becomes biologically wired to expect this close attachment.
 Children who feel safe can learn, and imaging shows that children with secure attachments have more energy to grow their prefrontal cortex - the part of the brain for executive functions such as impulse control, problem-solving, and emotional regulation.
-Studies have shown that children with secure attachments are more likely to venture out into independent tasks, knowing they have a safe harbor - aka you - to return to.

 Your Child And Meltdowns

 As parents, we tend to see meltdowns as the enemy.
-We feel we need to shut ‘em down, but in doing so, we are actually hindering another one of Mother Nature’s divine designs.
+We feel we need to shut ‘em down, but in doing so, we are hindering another one of Mother Nature’s divine designs.
 Meltdowns are how children diffuse their stress and overwhelm.

 Let me explain: